prototype-59/scene3d/README.md

 ![canvas example](http://www.livereference.org/scene3d/images/scene3d-example.jpg)

-SCENE3D is an 3D interactive graphics jQuery plugin based on HTML5 and X3DOM aimed for rapid and effortless prototyping of 3D scenes for the web.
+SCENE3D is an 3D interactive graphics plugin for jQuery based on HTML5 and X3DOM aimed for rapid and effortless prototyping of 3D scenes for the web.

 ## Example and usage

-A quick and simple introduction

 ### HTML